top of page

 For example, the client visualizes a feeling such as anxiety, giving it a shape, size, and color.
 They then monitor it as it spirals in its familiar direction.
 Once they have a vivid representation of it, they attempt to spiral it in the opposite direction, towards achieving a more useful result and feeling.

-• Visual/kinaesthetic dissociation (VKD):
+• Visual/Kinaesthetic dissociation (VKD):

 This technique uses visualization and other strategies to dissociate negative thoughts and feelings with an event.
 This is often used for treating PTSD.
 The client visualizes the traumatic event as if it is a movie, viewing it from a safe distance.
 The client is then led to vividly visualize it ending in a safe place, rather than in the trauma.